datalogics-bhaugen/pdf-web-api-clients/README.md

 ## PDF2IMG

-This application and its associated resources must be installed manually from archives stored at `//zeus/raid1/prducts/pdf2img/`.
+This application and its associated resources must be installed manually from archives stored at //zeus/raid1/products/pdf2img/.

 * See [PDF2IMG](http://www.datalogics.com/pdf/doc/pdf2img.pdf) for platform-specific instructions
 * For Linux
-    * Unpack the two archives (one for pdf2img, one for its resources)
+    * Extract the two archives (one for pdf2img, one for its resources)
-    * Make a link to the pdf2img executable in your bin directory, e.g. /home/thulasi/bin
+    * In your bin directory (e.g. /home/pdfprocess/bin), make a link to the pdf2img executable
-    * Make links to the resource folders in your pdf2img directory
+    * In your pdf2img directory, make links to the Resource folders
     * Add the pdf2img directory to your LD_LIBRARY_PATH

 ## Run

-We use Supervisor to control the Gunicorn process that runs our Flask application.
+We use Supervisor to control the Gunicorn server that runs our Flask application.

 * `bin/supervisord` starts the Supervisor daemon, which runs our Flask application in a Gunicorn process
 * `bin/supervisorctl` controls the Supervisor daemon